-Today’s tribander is a full size element multi-band antenna with a performance closed to a mono-band antenna but a traditional tribander with LC traps is quite popular today as well.
-If you are limited by space to install a few towers it could be an only option to try a serious contesting.
+Today’s tribander is a full size element multi-band antenna with a performance closed to a mono-band antenna.
+A traditional tribander with LC traps is quite popular today as well.
+If you are limited by space to install a few towers it could be the only option to try a serious contesting.

 If band isolation of the filter system of Triplexer and BPFs is a sufficient number than there is no interference between bands at all except the 2nd harmonics from 20M TX to 10M band RX.

 In a contesting environment it is a RUN on 20M band and MULT on 10M band.
 The harmonics noise is unavoidable as it generated by antenna itself as a noise over the 10M band (depends on an antenna type, TX phase noise etc.,).
 As soon as 10M band opened the noise goes below the station levels and not a problem any more.

 Please, listen how Triplexer with BPFs sounds on most difficult bands, 20 and 10 meter bands.
 This is OR2F and ON5RA as OT70OSB with their WRTC-2018 equipment (Low power BPFs with VA6AM HP Triplexer).

 - Channel L – FT-1000MP, Pout = 120W, QRG= 14216 KHz fixed

 - Channel R – Elecraft K3, Pout = 110W, QRG= S&P 10m band (CW + SSB)

 - After 03:38 from beginning of the file, 10M band switched to SSB and you can hear the harmonics noise increased.